-\\ Note: In order for a Master's Degree student to continue to receive financial aid, he/she must be enrolled in a minimum of 6 credits of regular courses each semester.
+Note: In order for a Master's Degree student to continue to receive financial aid, he/she must be enrolled in a minimum of 9 credits of regular courses each semester for full-time students or 6 credits for part-time students.
 In order to receive a scholarship for academic excellence, he/she must be enrolled in at least 9 credits of regular courses each semester.